More United: Issue-based campaigns

 Following the 2017 election, More United conducted UK-wide and online consultations with supporters to identify their priorities for the movement.
 The issues supporters identified as being the most important to campaign on were the NHS, equality and Brexit.
-More United has since selected its campaigns based on this information.

 NHS/Brexit Campaign, 2018

-In February 2017, More United launched a campaign to secure a Parliamentary debate on how Brexit will impact the NHS, arguing that the government has not given this question sufficient consideration.
+In February 2017, More United launched a campaign to secure a Parliamentary debate on how Brexit would impact the NHS, arguing that the government had not given this question sufficient consideration.
 Thousands of supporters were mobilised to contact their MPs in support of the campaign, which led to 47 MPs from five parties submitting a request for a backbench business debate.
 That debate was held in Parliament on 22 March.

 Campaign to restore the Access to Elected Office Fund, 2018

-In April 2018, More United supported the launch of a legal challenge against the government, led by three deaf and disabled candidates of different parties, all of whom are also Members of More United.
-The focus of the challenge was to get the government to restore a Fund that existed from 2012–2015 to help deaf and disabled candidates of all parties, at all levels, with the extra costs of standing for election.
+In April 2018, More United supported the launch of a legal challenge against the government, led by three deaf and disabled candidates of different parties, all of whom were also Members of More United.
+The focus of the challenge was to get the government to restore a Fund that existed from 2012 to 2015 to help deaf and disabled candidates of all parties, at all levels, with the extra costs of standing for election.
 The Fund was frozen and placed under review in 2015, but no findings from the review or a decision on the Fund's future had been published in nearly three years.
 More United launched a campaign alongside the legal challenge, with thousands of supporters signing a petition to get the government to restore the Fund.

 This campaign received endorsement from 19 of the UK's most prominent deaf and disabled people, who came together from across the realms of business, entertainment, academia and politics to publish an open letter of support in The Sunday Times.
 The campaign also received backing from three disabled MPs from three parties.
 Labour MP Marsha de Cordova, Liberal Democrat MP Stephen Lloyd and Conservative MP Robert Halfon co-wrote a letter to the Home Office asking for the immediate restoration of the Fund.

 Convenors

-In addition to its founders, a number of prominent public figures have endorsed the movement's launch so far, with the following being listed as the organisation's Convenors:
+In addition to its founders, a number of prominent public figures endorsed the movement's launch, with the following being listed as the organisation's Convener's: